zimmermanncode/restline/README.md

 ```

 Instead of a simple string also a custom status handler function can be used,
-producing even more verbose output:
+producing even more verbose output, whereby the status handler gets called
+with the `this` of `vorpal.command("...").action(function ...)`:

 ```javascript
 RESTline.command("npm package -vv <name>")